aqiu384/p5r-walkthrough/src/metaverse.md

 * Make it all the way to the next locked stairs before returning

 #### Museum Palace
-* If you level to 15 before the scripted Regent encounter you can fuse a persona with Frei to knock it down
+* Equip the Atomic Ring so you can knock down Regent in the scripted Treasure Demon encounter
 * The Will Seed mini-boss follows up Flash Bomb and Brain Jack with Psi attacks aiming for Technical damage
 * Exploit the obvious weaknesses during phase 2 of the boss fight to Baton Pass chain ending with Joker for maximum damage